-I have for too long made excuses for my partner and his behavior and just came to the realization that life is so short and passing me by.
+I have for way too long made excuses for my partner and his behavior.
+I recently came to the realization that life is so short and passing me by.

 My story began about 4 1/2 years ago, when at the age of 40 I made the decision to continue in my current relationship, despite the constant roller coaster of up and downs.

 I grew up in an abusive home, with an unstable father that might himself have had adhd had he been diagnosed by today's standards.
 My entire childhood and teenage years were spent trying to regulate his moods and emotions along with my mother and siblings.
 It seemed normal that we had to behave and do everything in our power to not set him off; except most of the time it didn't always work.